 “But how do you know what colours are cool?” – I get asked this a lot.
 Defining cool colours and knowing the difference between warm colours, is a key part of creating a wardrobe that works and finding colours that flatter your complexion.

-In this post I share everything you need to know about cool colours: what they are, examples of cool colours, how to wear them and who should wear them.
+In this post, I share everything you need to know about cool colours: what they are, examples of cool colours, how to wear them and who should wear them.

 “The best colour in the whole world is the one that looks good on you! – Coco Chanel.

 Have you ever worn lipstick that made your skin glow and your eyes brighten?
-Only to try another similar shade and find your skin looking dull, washed-out and your imperfections more noticeable?
+Only to try another similar shade and find your skin looking dull, and washed-out and your imperfections more noticeable?
 Well, there’s a reason for that.
 It depends on the cool or warm undertones in your skin.
 So how do you know whether you’re more cool-toned or warm-toned?
 And what does it actually mean?

 How can I tell if a colour is cool?